top of page

 What makes a good celebrant, for Helen Stott?

-Why I believe in ceremony ...
+Why I believe in Ceremony ...

 The first ceremony I officiated, in Autumn 2021, was for a truly lovely local man and good friend of my husband.
 The chapel was packed with people I knew, along with many memories of our younger days.